LRT in

 56 Siemens-Duewag SD-460 (AC traction)

-Car details: Seats 72 passengers, plus room for 106 standing
+Common details Seats 72 passengers, plus room for 106 standing

-4 bi-fold doors per side
+4 bi-fold doors per side,

-additional low-level emergency exit door at each end
+plus low-level emergency exit at each end

 90 km/h top operating speed (MetroLink specs)